Aberdeen trio, Cold Years, have announced the release of their new album, ‘Goodbye To Misery’, set for release on April 22nd.

 Everything has changed.
 This is the sound of the fight-or-flight kicking in, of deciding that enough is enough, and the trio — completed by guitarist Finlay Urquhart and bassist Louis Craighead — demanding better.
 Most importantly, it’s them doing something about it all.
 The time for pissing and moaning is done.
 As Gordon succinctly puts it, “I’m not self-destructive or miserable anymore.”

-“I couldn’t give a fuck what’s going to happen to me when I’m 65,” Gordon says.
+“I couldn’t care less what’s going to happen to me when I’m 65,” Gordon says.
 “You need to live life in the moment.
 You need to take chances.
 And that was something I was always scared to do.
 But I’m not scared anymore.”